pwim-project/website/README.md

 # PWIM Website

-This is the official repo of the PWIM website and dev blog.
+This is the official repo of the PWIM website and devlog.

 ## How to add a post?